david-zocom/redux-counter/README.md

+## Archived
+This repository was made for educational purposes.
+It will not be updated.
+Be aware that although principles in the code may be accurate, you will need to update the packages used to eliminate security risks.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>